Master of Science (Mathematics)

 - At least 55% marks (under annual system or CGPA of at least 2.0(on a scale of 4.0) in the most recent degree program.

-Note: Registration in "MS Thesis-I" is allowed provided the student has:
+Registration in “MS Thesis - I” is allowed provided the student has:

-- CGPA is equal to or more then 2.5
+- CGPA is equal to or more than 2.5

 - MT 5003 Advance Functional Analysis